SynergyKit/synergykit-sdk-nodejs/DOCUMENTATION.md

 </p>

-Backend as a Service Synergykit for **fast and simple mobile/web/desktop applications development**.
+Backend as a Service SynergyKit for **fast and simple mobile/web/desktop applications development**.
 SynergyKit allows enterpreneurs implement an idea to project fast and low cost like Lean Startup, validates and runs product.

 We know how hard can be to work with untried API, so we prepared SDKs for mostly used platforms.